 In 2008, Docs In Progress officially became a 501(c)(3) nonprofit organization with Ginsberg, Hampton, and Schmidt as its start-up founders.
 It also moved into what became known as the “Documentary House” in downtown Silver Spring and began offering its first class, Documentary Filmmaking from A to Z, introducing aspiring filmmakers to the craft.

 Within a few years, Docs In Progress expanded its offerings to include a youth summer camp, a fiscal sponsorship program, a fellowship program, and a community film festival in Silver Spring which would eventually become the Community Stories Festival.
 With support from state and local arts and humanities councils and individuals from its community, Docs In Progress was able to hire co-founder Erica Ginsberg as its first Executive Director.
 Adele Schmidt and Sam Hampton opted not to be on staff of the burgeoning organization, but continued to serve it as teaching artists.
 Docs In Progress was also able to expand its contract teaching artist roster beyond the founders.

 Docs In Progress continues to grow.
-Recently it has expanded to offer a Filmmaker Residency Program, has given out Documentary Inspiration Awards to Marshall Curry, Matthew Hamachek, and Ramona Diaz.
+In 2015, it expanded to offer a Filmmaker Residency Program, started its annual Documentary Inspiration Awards program.
 It currently offers more than 50 programs every year for aspiring, emerging, and established documentary filmmakers and people who love to watch and discuss documentaries.

 In Spring 2019, Docs In Progress will begin a new chapter in a new space in downtown Silver Spring that will be equipped with an education lab, a screening room, and the same values that have welcomed thousands of documentary filmmakers and aficionados to our community.